learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

             glove[word] = vector
 ```

-After running the cell above, we now have all of the words and their corresponding vocabulary stored within our dictionary, `glove`, as key/value pairs.
+After running the cell above, you now have all of the words and their corresponding vocabulary stored within our dictionary, `glove`, as key/value pairs.

 Let's double-check that everything worked by getting the vector for a word from our `glove` dictionary.
 It's probably safe to assume that the word 'school' will be mentioned in at least one news headline, so let's get the vector for it.